You will really love Grandma's old fashioned banana cake recipes. Her banana cakes were always so moist and flavorful.

 That's about it.
 Why not bake an old fashioned cake today and surprise your family?

-Did you know that recipes for banana cakes and banana breads were largely unknown in home kitchens until the end of the 19th century?
+Did you know that recipes for banana cakes and banana breads were largely unknown in home kitchens until the beginning of the 20th century?

 A combination of unreliable shipping methods and the lack of refrigerated freight cars prevented the widespread use of bananas in home cooking before this time.
 Only food stores and restaurants in the major cities had access to bananas regularly.

-By the 1920s, though, banana cakes had become common, and they became especially popular in the 1930s when enterprising grocers often provided their customers with free recipes in an attempt to sell the overripe bananas.
+By the 1920s, though, banana cakes had become common, and they became especially popular in the 1930s when enterprising grocers often provided their customers with free recipes calling for bananas in an attempt to sell the overripe bananas.

 Sometimes stores could hardly keep up with the demand as the popularity of the tropical fruit increased.